 The last obstacle in our quest for integration nirvana is “How do we get there?”
 This answer isn’t particularly complicated, but does depend on the capabilities of your vendor mix.
 In lieu of actual UI elements contained in an application (i.e. “Click here to integrate with salesforce.com”) the most common way to sync up disparate systems is through RESTFul API access.
 An excellent tool for this purpose is called “Postman”.
 Combing this tool along with documentation of your vendor’s API reference will be the place to start.
 In an ideal world, one application has the ability to simply make an API call to another application.
 If not, it means rolling up your sleeves and writing some integration “glue”.

 When all is said and done, the payback in terms of time-saved and reduced-human-error in your NMS systems is well worth the investment.
 Will it be as fun as loudly singing a children’s song on your car stereo?
 Probably not, but then again who knows?
-Sign up for your free trial today!
+Request a demo today!